 Go to Style> Category

-The category option enables you to customize the category text on top of the content area.
+The category option enables you to customize the category text on top of the content area of the Elementor post grid.
 Set their color, border, typography and make it more eye-catching.